 - Quinoa Salad with Roasted Sweet Potato, Kale & Pesto Vinaigrette

 Here are a few more versatile recipes:

 - Roasted Cauliflower (Four Ways)

+Please let me know how your roasted sweet potatoes turn out in the comments.
 For a fun variation on roasted sweet potatoes, try my crispy baked sweet potato fries.
 They’re the perfect snack!

 Perfect Roasted Sweet Potatoes

 - Prep Time: 10 minutes